The entire book appears at this link with chapters added after appearing online:

 Shrub — was a notorious pep pill popper, downer and alcohol

-So it goes and so it blows a gentle breeze hot as
+Darn.
+So it goes and so it blows a gentle breeze hot as hell, but

-hurricane, so too darkening clouds begin to accumulate in the
+hurricane, darkening clouds begin to accumulate in the southern sky.

 convention coverage.
 Trucks and vans unload the first vanguard of